 How a Remainder Can Shorten an Earlier Estate

-In property law, a remainder is a future interest that takes effect after an earlier estate ends.
-Normally, a remainder waits patiently for the preceding estate to run its course.
-But Arizona law recognizes a special type: when the remainder is tied to a condition that, if it occurs, actually terminates the earlier estate ahead of schedule.
+A remainder is a future interest in property.
+It takes effect after an earlier estate ends.
+Normally, a remainder waits for the earlier estate to run its course.

 A remainder may be limited on a contingency which, if it should happen, will operate to abridge or determine the precedent estate.
 Such a remainder shall be construed a conditional limitation and shall have effect as such.